-The Rehabilitation Appliances Program (RAP) provides aids, equipment and home modifications to help our clients to live safely and independently.
+The Rehabilitation Appliances Program (RAP) provides aids, equipment and modifications to help our clients to live safely and independently.

-The RAP supplies items and modifications to:
+The RAP supplies items (such as aids, equipment and modifications) to:

-- help an assessed clinical need
+- help an assessed clinical health care need

-- minimise the impact of disabilities
+- minimise the impact of disabilities or dysfunction

-- cognitive, dementia and memory assistive technology
+- cognitive, dementia and memory

 - falls prevention